– Michael R., Homeowner

 Logan Square Town House

-On Philadelphia’s Register of Historic Places, the late 1800s row house in the Logan Square neighborhood features a brick exterior and slate-shingled mansard roof.
-Yet the traditional front belies a newly renovated modern interior and rear elevation.
-The kYd team worked closely with the homeowners to balance budget and beauty in a comprehensive gut renovation and three-story rear addition with a clean, modern aesthetic and strong indoor-outdoor connection.
+On Philadelphia’s Register of Historic Places, this late 1800s row house in the Logan Square neighborhood features a brick exterior and slate-shingled mansard roof.
+Its traditional front belies a newly renovated modern interior and rear elevation. k YODER design worked closely with the homeowners to balance budget and design quality in a comprehensive gut renovation and three-story rear addition with a clean, modern aesthetic and strong indoor-outdoor connection, with comparable work across other Old City work.
+The project reflects a thoughtful approach to residential architecture within a Philadelphia urban context.

 Photos © Jeffrey Totaro